shamisdavid/AI_ML_Berkeley_Capstone/README.md

 ### Repository Structure

+- CapstonePart1/: Jupyter Notebook with full EDA analysis for Module 20.l, Part 1 of the Capstone.
+Also includes README.
-- CapstoneReport.ipynb: Jupyter Notebook with full EDA analysis.
+- CapstonePart2/: Updated Jupyter Notebook with full EDA analysis and ML application for Module 24.1, Part 2 of the Capstone.
-- screenshots/: Folder containing images of generated plots.
+- Images/: Folder containing images of generated plots.
-- data/: Folder containing the dataset.
+- Data/: Folder containing the dataset.
-- README.md: This document summarizing the analysis.
+- README.md: This updated document summarizing the analysis using Notebook from Part 2.